Outsource Your Stress to a Therapist During COVID

 Our homes have become fishbowls (closed systems).
 What we bring to our fishbowl is what we bathe in.
 If we're bringing frustration, fear, or resentment, that's what we're going to soak in.
 If we bring warmth, positivity, humor, connection, support, and love, that is what we'll absorb.

 Your partner is a great person to help you do this, but they're in your fish bowl with you.
-Friends are great to talk to virtually, but a healthy friendship is an exchange, and you'll be helping them with their negative emotions as well which will at least partially bleed into your tank.
+Friends are great to talk to virtually, but a healthy friendship is an exchange, and you'll be helping them with their negative emotions as well which may partially bleed into your tank.

 Therapists are legally bound to keep your secrets so long as you don't pose a threat of harm to yourself or someone else.

 Therapists provide all of these wonderful aspects of a one-sided friendship because it is a professional relationship.
 The best part is that your insurance company will pay for your stress outsourcing because it will inevitably save them money when you're healthier and happier.
-Say what you will about insurance companies, but they are invested in keeping you healthy while keeping their costs down.
+Say what you will about health insurance companies, but they are financially motivated to find the most efficient methods for keeping you healthy.
 That is how powerful therapy is for your health and happiness.

 Coaching is very similar to therapy.
 I use coaching tools in my own practice, but coaching is different than therapy.
 I will elaborate on the differences in a future article, but you can get the best of both when you can find a therapist who integrates the strengths of a coaching perspective into their practice of therapy, giving you the confidentiality guarantee and medical perspective of therapy alongside the transformative power of coaching while practiced in a safe space where even trauma can be processed.